 The antimalarial seems to target angiotensin-converting enzyme 2 (ACE2).
 Coronavirus, including SARS-CoV-2, is believed to use this to enter cells.

-According to the scientists, patients that received chloroquine are showing more improvement than those who did not.
-There was a reduction in fever among those in the treatment groups and a greater proportion recovered quicker, compared to control subjects.
+According to the scientists, patients who received chloroquine are showing more improvement than those who did not.
+There was a reduction in fever among those in the treatment groups, and a greater proportion recovered quicker, compared to control subjects.

 China National Center for Biotechnology disclosed that experts have proposed the use of the drug in wider clinical trials.